 Place of birth: Lake City, South Carolina

-Brief biography: Ronald was born in 1950 and would late go on to graduate from North Carolina A & T State University in 1971.
+McNair was born in 1950 and would graduate from North Carolina A&T State University in 1971.
 He later earned his Doctorate in Physics in 1976 from MIT.

-Post academia Ronald was selected for the NASA Astronaut Program.
+Post academia McNair was selected for the NASA Astronaut Program.
 After his mandatory training, he clocked up 191 hours in space on the STS 41-B mission that launched in 1984.
+While at NASA, he worked on the development of HF/DF and high-pressure CO lasers.

 Scientific discipline: Physicist and Mathematician

-Place of birth: White Sulphur Springs, Greenbrier County, West Virginia
+Place of birth: White Sulphur Springs, West Virginia

 Scientific discipline: Meteorologist/Atmospheric Scientist